piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Want a standing desk?
 Combine that kitchen table with a coffee table to make a fairly ergonomic standing desk for most folks.
 Melltorp plus [Lack](http://www.ikea.com/us/en/catalog/products/20011408/)?
 Congrats on creating a standing desk for less than $100 US.

+## The best space is the space you have

+The best Accelerators tend to be the ones that make do with the space they have.
+It's not the space you want; it's the space you've got.
+So use it.
+Don't get hung up on it.
+Just get started.

+Conversely, many Accelerator projects stumble when trying to source "the perfect space" for their Accelerator's home.
+It's not the right size.
+It's not the right location.
+It's not configured well.

+It doesn't matter.
+Find a space.
+Any space.
+And make it work.

 			56. Infrastructure
 				57. Power